1. The Differential

 mini-lecture on differentials.

-Note: We are now treating `dy/dx` as a fraction, rather than as an operator.
+Note: We are now treating `dy/dx` more like a fraction (where we can manipulate the parts separately), rather than as an operator.

 We are introducing differentials here as an introduction to the notation used in integration.

 How are dy, dx and Δy and Δx related?